 Other tips for spring cleaning your bathroom

 Since you’re giving your bathroom some much-needed attention, you may have noticed a few things you’d like changed in your space.
-Spring is the perfect time to look for major plumbing or bathroom design issues.
+Spring is the perfect time to look for significant plumbing or bathroom design issues.
 Here are a few things to consider or look for…

 - Leaks.
 The average household’s leaks can account for nearly 10,000 gallons of water wasted every year, according to the EPA, so the sooner you address it, the better.
 Leaks are often much easier to spot when your bathroom is cleared out and clean.
 Look for signs of leaks such as dampness or discoloration around faucets, drains, or under cabinets and vanities.

 - Foul drain odors.
 If you’ve been noticing a weird smell coming from your drain, spring cleaning is the perfect time to address it.
-Oftentimes, all it takes is a few extra tasks on your spring cleaning checklist.
+Often, all it takes is a few extra tasks on your spring cleaning checklist.
 You can learn more about what causes drain odor and what to do about it on our blog.

 - Safety issues.
 Bathrooms pose several safety hazards, especially for aging family members.
 Safety is an issue all year round, but it’s generally easier to make changes and add in safety amenities, such as extra grab bars during the spring cleaning process when the bathroom is clean and organized.

 Bathroom design trends.
 Could your bathroom use a little bit of an upgrade?
 Since you’re putting a lot of work and effort into cleaning your bathroom, you might as well add a few design and decor touches.
-Whether you’re looking for a few simple upgrades or a full bathroom remodel in your Fox Cities home, check out the latest bathroom design trends for 2020 or contact our design team for some inspiration.
+Whether you’re looking for a few simple upgrades or a complete bathroom remodel in your Fox Cities home, check out the latest bathroom design trends for 2020 or contact our design team for some inspiration.